The face behind the business, it’s me! Hi!

 Queer- and Neurodivergent-friendly – what does that even mean?

-Queer is an umbrella term used to define anyone who isn’t heterosexual or cisgender, and was considered a slur for a long time but it’s now being reclaimed.
+Queer is an umbrella term used to define anyone who isn’t heterosexual or cisgender, it was considered a slur for a long time but it’s now being reclaimed.

 To us, being Queer- and Neurodivergent-friendly is to challenge the concept that people should fit into a binary and standing against any form of oppression or marginalisation of anyone in society regardless of ALL characteristics, including sexuality, gender, ethnicity, disability, social class, or beliefs.